 Learning to Draw With Pub Draw

 Created and hosted by the Kickstarter-breaking Critical Role team, Pub Draw is a mixture between a hang-out stream and TTRPG Bob Ross illustration class.
 If you’ve ever wanted The Joy of Painting, but for learning how to draw D&D characters, this is the channel for you.
-Each week, Batgirl artist Babs Tarr teaches cast member Marisha Ray and various guests how to draw using characters from Critical Role as the prompt.
-Starting at ground zero, Tarr leads her audience and guests through the absolute basics of drawing.
-She encourages the audience to use what is accessible and to practice as often as they can.
+Each week, Batgirl artist Babs Tarr teaches cast member Marisha Ray and various guests how to draw using characters from Critical Role.
+They start at ground zero and lead the audience and guests through the absolute basics of drawing.
+Tarr encourages the audience to use what’s accessible and to practice as often as they can.
 When it comes to drawing, all of us are worthy.

-The focus on Pub Draw’s “everything is content” philosophy is wonderful and makes learning how to draw complex characters instantly accessible to beginners.
-At no point does Tarr use her training and experience as a professional to set the bar too high or look down on beginners.
+Pub Draw uses an “everything is content” philosophy that makes it ideal for learning how to draw D&D characters and being instantly accessible to all viewers.
+Tarr never uses her training and experience as a professional to have high expectations or look down on beginners.
 That’s right, she’s the anti-Karen.
 And she’s going to take care of you.
 Her show isn’t about her, it’s all about the audience.
 Week-by-week watching Marisha Ray continuously learn and improve alongside the audience is another wonderful point of accessibility.
 Put simply, this is a great and accessible community to be a part of.

-Even if you’re an experienced artist, there’s a lot to learn in Pub Draw.
-Speaking from experience, I’ve been an illustrator for years, but the majority of my training has been self-education.
-Starting with the raw basics of how to draw D&D characters from a professional illustrator showed me all kinds of tricks and shortcuts I could use in my personal work.
+Even for experienced artists, there’s a lot to learn from Pub Draw.
+Speaking from experience, I’ve been an illustrator for years, but most of my training is self-taught.
+Starting with the raw basics of how to draw D&D characters from a professional illustrator showed me all kinds of tricks and shortcuts I can use in my personal work.
 Now when I draw, all the right shortcuts are stuck in my brain.
 It’s like a whole different kind of cheating!
 Plus, it’s a great excuse for carving out some time to draw some of my own favorite characters.
 Kazak isn’t going to draw himself.

 Brittany Lindstrom is a mixed media illustrator out of ye olde Boise, Idaho.
 Under the banner of Spice & Rose, Lindstrom is oftentimes left dreaming of deep dungeon dives while chained to her studio.
 On the rare occasion that she's let out, you can find her presenting panels on art and Artist Alley at conventions all around the Intermountain West.
 She has a deep love for playing randomized characters.